|On Eternal Patrol - Submarine Discoveries|

 |Please note: Reports published in Russian media sources of the discovery of USS Herring are unverified, and are, in all probability, incorrect.
 We will continue to follow any and all information on possible searches for the vessel.|

-Since 2005, nine U.S. Navy submarines that were lost in World War II and whose exact locations were not previously known have been discovered.
+Since 2005, ten U.S. Navy submarines that were lost in World War II and whose exact locations were not previously known have been discovered.
 One additional submarine that had been found soon after her sinking has recently been re-discovered.
 One submarine that was lost in 1958 has also been found.

 USS Flier (SS-250) was found near Palawan Island in the Philippines in the Spring of 2009, at a depth of over 300 feet.Father and son divers Mike and Warren Fletcher of the television show Dive Detectives filmed the dive on the vessel.